 I’m proud of you, Hikaru.

-According to her, this makes me a good person.
-I have done the correct thing.
-But…I have never felt so dirty in my entire existence.
-I have felt many varieties of self-loathing—but I am unsure if anything even remotely compares to this.
+According to her, this makes me strong.
+I’ve done the correct thing.
+But…I have never felt so dirty and weak in my entire existence.
+I have felt many varieties of self-loathing—but I’m unsure if anything even remotely compares to this.

 Through my thoughts, I notice once more the sound of footsteps, quiet on the grassy plain.
 The pair that isn’t mine.

 All I can imagine is the image of earlier…Suzette hunched over in the grass, the sound of her sobbing drowning out all else.
 Her eyes a deep red, her face covered in tears like rain.
 A scene not unlike when we left Solzédniê.

 But this time, it was not that cruel sister of hers which caused it…it was me.
 Myself alone.
 My fear, my terror of being so terrible as Maiden Moon warns me not to be—everything taken out on her.
 Taking the shards of my heart, and ripping it straight into hers instead.